Skip to main content

 Carne Asada

-Grilled beef marinated with local spices and citrus.
-A staple at Honduran gatherings and restaurants, often served with rice, beans, and tortillas.
+Grilled beef marinated in local spices and citrus.
+A fixture at Honduran gatherings and restaurants, usually served with rice, beans, and tortillas.

 Regional Cuisine Highlights